 - The deeming provision,

 - A small number of new declarations,

 - No access undertakings,

-- No final access arbitrations and a small number of interim decisions, and
+- Only two final access arbitrations and a small number of interim decisions after three years, and

 - A large number of unresolved arbitrations.

 As the attached case studies for Data Service, Local Loop Unbundling, Number Portability, Commercial Churn and PSTN Undertaking demonstrate, the actual impact of the legislation on the operation of the market in the timeframe between the enactment of the legislation and this review has been somewhat limited.
 (See Attachment A)